numbas/numbas-lti-provider/doc/source/installation/upgrade.rst

 This version updates many of the packages that the LTI tool relies on, and so introduces quite a few changes to the way that the tool is configured.

+The minimum required versions of some software have increased:

+* Python 3.8 or newer
+* Redis 5 or newer

 Git branch
 **********